At the El Corazon opening event OneHolyoke set up a photo booth. Did you get your photo taken?

-We would like to thank all those who volunteered in our clean-up efforts on Saturday April 28th and the efforts made to help beautify our community.
-Please join us in our next Community Clean-up which will take place on Saturday May 26th.
+Please join us in our next Community Clean-up which will take place on Saturday July 28th.
 Volunteers will meet at our Community Center located at 43 Canal Street, formerly known as the Portuguese American Club.
-Community Clean-ups are scheduled as follows: June 30th, July 30th, August 25th and September 29th. from 12-3pm.
+Community Clean-ups are scheduled as follows: August 25th and September 29th. from 12-30pm to 3pm.
 Or at your convenience if you share our hashtag #KeepItClean2k18

-OneHolyoke Community Development Corporation Partners With AmeriCorps To Hire Their First Outreach Specialist.
+OneHolyoke Community Development Corporation Partners With AmeriCorps To Hire Outreach Specialist.

 Mobile Food Bank of Western Massachusetts